 Compared with social media, many marketing professionals consider email a more intimate and direct tool for reaching your audience and deepening your relationship.
 If you’re not sure what to include in an email newsletter, consider curated content.

 a) Be a trusted filter.
 Mari Smith is the author of The New Relationship Marketing and Facebook Marketing: An Hour a Day.
 In her weekly newsletter The Social Scoop, she offers her top three recommendations for blog posts about social media marketing.
 Since she reads and shares dozens of quality links every week, her readers anticipate and appreciate seeing which three she’ll choose, and we trust they’ll be highly useful.

 b) Offer other ways to connect.
 If readers are enjoying the links you share, remind them to follow you on social media and on your blog to see more of the same.

 c) Remember the marketing part of email marketing.
 Along with the valuable information you’re sharing from others, remind your readers what your company has to offer.
-Here are some excellent tips about how to promote your business effectively by email.
+Here are some tips about how blogging and email work together.